 The “Country Showdown” led Mario to a record deal in 1991.
 His first record would come out on the now defunct Nashville-based DPI Records; a label that also included country music stars Hoyt Axton and Mel McDaniel.

 Two albums, a couple of years and several music videos later, Mario found himself on the road opening for notable acts such as Tracy Lawrence, Ricky Skaggs, John Anderson and Lee Greenwood.
 “We did pretty well,” Mario says.
 “But we never did well enough to get a lot of airplay on the radio.”

 By the end of 1993, DPI had gone out of business.
-Not giving up, Mario kept playing clubs, fairs and festivals as an independent artist.
+Not giving up, Mario Martin kept playing clubs, fairs and festivals as an independent artist.
 In 1995, he moved to Nashville to seek another record deal and play the local country music clubs.
 “Playing in Nashville, for the most part, doesn’t pay the bills,” Mario says, “There are too many gigging musicians.
 That is why I finally decided to chase my other, more lucrative, passion of working on guitars.”

-in 1996, Mario went to work at the Gibson Guitar factory in Nashville.
+in 1996, Martin went to work at the Gibson Guitar factory in Nashville.
 Getting some much needed experience in a fast paced production environment.
 After three years of helping to produce literally hundreds of Gibson Guitars, he landed a building position with Fender Guitars.
 There at the newly formed Nashville based “Fender / Guild Custom Shop”, he honed his building and finishing chops.
 Working alongside esteemed master luthier, Evan Ellis, Mario absorbed every bit of knowledge possible on crafting guitars- start to finish.

 “My “Fender years” are where I got the bulk of my education,” says Mario, “I was able to be in a true custom shop, to see and do the many steps of guitar building…..
 So, that was my schooling, really.”